 April 26th is now officially Alien day, based on the home of Xenomorphs, moon LV-426.
 So, how did you spend yours?
 Personally, I spent mine trying to untangle the confusing web of prequel, sequel, and parallequel (?) narratives that are spread across the franchise.

-So, let's explore the chronology of events (note: deliberately disregarding the Alien vs. Predator franchise):
+It's dizzying, but look no further for clarity on where things stand.
+Below, we explore the chronology of events, along with an in-universe timeline (note: deliberately disregarding the Alien vs. Predator franchise):

 Ridley Scott, who directed the original Alien (1979), returned to the franchise to produce the first prequel (and also a potential link to Blade Runner?).

 The USCSS Prometheus voyage to moon LV-223 begins in 2091, and the crew arrive in 2093.
 During this time in the Alien universe, Ellen Ripley is born in 2092.